ruslankl9/phrasal_verbs_learning_bot/README.md

 - `/settings` — Open Settings; edit Daily new cards, Review cap, Notification time, Packs, In-round spacing via inline UI with validation.
 - `/stats` — Shows streak, new learned today, reviews done, accuracy (today/week).
 - `/snooze` — Snooze today’s notification by N hours (default 3h) or open snooze screen.
 - `📝 Quiz` — Start a multiple-choice quiz based on your review cards.
 Each question shows a phrasal verb and four meanings to choose from.
 Answers do not affect SRS scheduling.
+- `💡 Explain` — On a card, tap to see a concise explanation generated via an OpenAI-compatible API, then go back to the same card.

 ## Setup